API

 • Firewall rules (allow and block IP addresses): Easy to configure and designed for use cases when you need a straightforward, simple tool to manage IP access to your domain.
 These rules form access control lists (ACLs) and are free for any plan that includes our WAAP product.

-• Custom rules: These rules compose of “if/then” statements and cover more complicated scenarios, such as filtering requests from specified countries or organizations.
+• Custom rules: These rules contain “if/then” statements and cover more complicated scenarios, such as filtering requests from specified countries or organizations.

 • Advanced rules: Designed for technical users who need even more control over rule creation.
 Can be configured via API and are available within the WAAP Enterprise plan.